Orson Hyde: Mission to Jerusalem

-Hyde stayed in Jerusalem from April 1841 to December 1842.
-He recorded that before dawn on October 24, 1841, he climbed up the Mount of Olives overlooking the city, then both wrote and recited a prayer, part of which reads:
+Hyde was only in Jerusalem for a few days.
+He arrived there on Thursday, October 21, 1841, and stayed until Monday, October 25, 1841.
+He recorded that before dawn on October 24, 1841, he climbed up the Mount of Olives overlooking the city, then both wrote and recited a prayer, part of which reads:Now, O Lord!

-Now, O Lord!
 Thy servant has been obedient to the heavenly vision which Thou gavest him in his native land; and under the shadow of Thine outstretched arm, he has safely arrived in this place to dedicate and consecrate this land unto Thee, for the gathering together of Judah's scattered remnants, according to the predictions of the holy Prophets -- for the building up of Jerusalem again after it has been trodden down by the Gentiles so long, and for rearing a Temple in honor of Thy name.
 Everlasting thanks be ascribed unto Thee, O Father, Lord of heaven and earth, that Thou hast preserved Thy servant from the dangers of the seas, and from the plague and pestilence which have caused the land to mourn.
 The violence of man has also been restrained, and Thy providential care by night and by day has been exercised over Thine unworthy servant.
 Accept, therefore, O Lord, the tribute of a grateful heart for all past favors, and be pleased to continue Thy kindness and mercy towards a needy worm of the dust.

-Having dedicated Jerusalem and Palestine for the ingathering of the Jews, Hyde departed the mountain after building a small altar with stones.
-The Orson Hyde Memorial Garden on the Mount was dedicated in 1979.
+Having dedicated Jerusalem for the gathering of the Jews, Hyde departed the mountain after building a small altar with stones.
+Nearly a year later, Orson Hyde returned to America.
+He traveled back by way of Regensburg, Germany where he spent a number of months working on a church publication in German.
+He finally arrived home to his wife and two daughters in Nauvoo on December 7, 1842, having been gone for a few months shy of three years.

+Since Orson Hyde's dedicatory mission, the Holy Land has been "formally dedicated for the return of Judah and the house of Israel in at least ten other dedicatory prayers."

+The Orson Hyde Memorial Garden on the Mount of Olives was dedicated in 1979.
 The park was funded by donations to the Orson Hyde Foundation through the Jerusalem Foundation.
-Hyde traveled home through Europe, stopping in Germany to produce the first LDS Church pamphlets in German.
+The sign at the front of the Orson Hyde Memorial Garden was created by the Israeli government; however, it contains several mistakes that are common misconceptions about Hyde's mission to Jerusalem: 1) Unlike most other missions, Hyde was not called to preach the gospel in Jerusalem but to dedicate the land for the gathering of Judah, and 2) Hyde was only in Jerusalem for several days, although it is true that he was traveling to and from Jerusalem during the years 1841–1842.